 Following is an abstract of a simulated patient’s medical record.
 Read the record and define each term in italics.
+If you can’t think of the meaning, hover your cursor over the word for a tip.

 A 55 year old male complains of nocturia, three to four times a night.He also states that he has difficulty getting urination started, has a small stream, and dribbles after he finishes.
 Sometimes he has feelings of urgency.
 A review of organ systems reveals that his angina, which he treats with nitroglycerine tablets, is increasing in frequency.